EGI-Federation/fedcloud-catchall-operations/README.md

 This repo consists of an ansible playbook that creates:
-- a configuration directory `/etc/fedcloud/vos/<vo>` for every VO that will contain credentials to authenticate into that VO
+- a configuration directory `/etc/fedcloud/vos/<vo>` for every VO that will contain credentials to authenticate with that VO
 - a cloud-info-provider configuration per site that takes credential info from `/etc/fedcloud/vos/<vo>` and sends information to the AMS queue